 Find out more about the speakers by taking a look at their biographies here.

-Side events will take place on 27 and 28 March on the following topics:
+Side events took place on 27 and 28 March on the following topics:

 How can Philanthropies better support locally-led humanitarian response?